Skip to main content

 String of pearls thrives in bright light with careful watering.

-How to fix it: Place in bright indirect light.
-Water only when the soil is completely dry; typically every 2-3 weeks in summer and once a month or less in winter.
+How to grow it: Place in bright indirect light.
+Water only when the soil is completely dry, typically every 2-3 weeks in summer and once a month or less in winter.
 Use a fast-draining cactus or succulent mix.

 3. String of Hearts (Ceropegia woodii)